 7 steps for creating a nanny payroll account

-How to set up payroll and taxes for a new household employee so taxes are easy to manage
+How to set up payroll correctly for a new household employee so taxes are easy to manage

 It’s hard work finding the perfect nanny to take care of your children.
 But before they can start, you need to take care of one more important task: setting up their payroll and tax withholdings.
-Not only does this keep you out of legal trouble, it also enables you to take advantage of tax breaks and ensures your new nanny receives the professional benefits and protections they deserve.
+Below is a step-by-step guide for how to do it correctly, but know that HomePay can take care of everything for you if you need our help.

-Step 1: Confirm you have payroll and tax responsibilities
+Step 1: Confirm you have tax and payroll responsibilities

 Step 2: Talk to your nanny about how payroll works